gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 ### cross-env

 We recommend instead to define environment variables using [cross-env](https://github.com/kentcdodds/cross-env).
-With `cross-env`, the environment variables will be made available to any Node.js files that are executed by the script process (`dev` in the example below :point_down:):
+With `cross-env`, the environment variables will be made available to any Node.js files that are executed by the script process (`build` in the example below :point_down:):

 ```json package.json
 {